Fingerprint scanner

-Fingerprint scanners are security systems of biometrics.
+Fingerprint scanners are a type of biometric security device that identify an individual by identifying the structure of their fingerprints.
 They are used in police stations, security industries, smartphones, and other mobile devices.

 Fingerprints

 People have patterns of friction ridges on their fingers, these patterns are called the fingerprints.
 Fingerprints are uniquely detailed, durable over an individual's lifetime, and difficult to alter.
 Due to the unique combinations, fingerprints have become an ideal means of identification.

 Types of fingerprint scanners

-There are four types of fingerprint scanners: optical scanners, capacitance scanners, ultrasonic scanners, and thermal scanners.
-The basic function of every type of scanner is to obtain an image of a person's fingerprint and find a match for it in its database.
-The measure of the fingerprint image quality is in dots per inch (DPI).
+There are four types of fingerprint scanners: